Welcome to Homeschool State Laws!

 - Required Age of Attendance: Your state has an age requirement for when your child is expected to enroll in school.
 This age varies by state.

-- Qualify: Your state may expect you to meet specific qualifications before they will give you “permission” to homeschool your child(ren).
+- Qualify: Your state may expect you to meet specific qualifications in order to homeschool your child.

 - Hours Of Instruction: Your state may expect you to teach a certain amount of hours per year (usually similar to what the public schools teach).
 Some states even require you to keep attendance for the days that you homeschool.

 - Required Subjects: Your state may expect you to teach specific educational subjects (i.e. math, history, language, social studies, music, etc.) as part of your homeschool curriculum.

 - Keep Records: Your state may expect you to keep records of your homeschooling.
 For example, what you teach, your child’s attendance, what curriculum you use, etc..

 - Testing: You state may expect your child to take an academic test every year.